MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUserTodoListTask.md

       - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
       - `[Type <String>]`: recurrenceRangeType
   - `[ReminderDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
+  - `[StartDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[Status <String>]`: taskStatus
   - `[Title <String>]`: A brief description of the task.

-CHECKLISTITEMS <IMicrosoftGraphChecklistItem\[]>: A collection of smaller subtasks linked to the more complex parent task.
+CHECKLISTITEMS <IMicrosoftGraphChecklistItem[]>: A collection of smaller subtasks linked to the more complex parent task.
   - `[Id <String>]`:
   - `[CheckedDateTime <DateTime?>]`: The date and time when the checklistItem was finished.
   - `[CreatedDateTime <DateTime?>]`: The date and time when the checklistItem was created.
   - `[DisplayName <String>]`: Field indicating the title of checklistItem.
   - `[IsChecked <Boolean?>]`: State indicating whether the item is checked off or not.

-COMPLETEDDATETIME `<IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
+COMPLETEDDATETIME <IMicrosoftGraphDateTimeZone>: dateTimeTimeZone
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
 For example, '2019-04-16T09:00:00'.
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
 See below for possible values.

-DUEDATETIME `<IMicrosoftGraphDateTimeZone>`: dateTimeTimeZone
+DUEDATETIME <IMicrosoftGraphDateTimeZone>: dateTimeTimeZone
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
 For example, '2019-04-16T09:00:00'.
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
 See below for possible values.

-EXTENSIONS <IMicrosoftGraphExtension\[]>: The collection of open extensions defined for the task.
+EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the task.
 Nullable.
   - `[Id <String>]`:

-INPUTOBJECT `<IUsersIdentity>`: Identity Parameter
+INPUTOBJECT <IUsersIdentity>: Identity Parameter
   - `[AttachmentBaseId <String>]`: key: id of attachmentBase
   - `[AttachmentId <String>]`: key: id of attachment
   - `[AttachmentSessionId <String>]`: key: id of attachmentSession